Manvithtech07/My-DSA-Journey/04-Stacks/README.md

 ##  What is a Stack?

 A stack is an abstract data type that serves as a collection of elements.
-The name "stack" comes from the analogy of a stack of physical items, like a pile of books or a stack of plates.
 You can only add a new item to the **top** of the stack, and you can only remove an item from the **top**.

 **Key characteristics:**
 * **LIFO Principle:** The last element added to the stack is the first one to be removed.